 The General Specifications section of the Classify Land Use panel is used to define the following properties:

-This entry is used to define the land use layer to add the land use polygon data.
+This entry is used to define the land use layer in order to add the land use polygon data.
 Clicking on the pencil icon will allow the user to rename the selected land use layer.
 In addition, at the top of the listing is an Add New Layer entry which will create a new layer.

 This option is used to adjust the transparency of the land use being painted using the horizontal slider, allowing the user to see through the defined land use areas to the underlying displayed map.
 Default transparency value is 50%.